-Nancy Notarianni is a watercolorist, graphic designer and watercolor painting instructor living in the Middleburg Heights/Berea, Ohio area.
+Nancy Notarianni is an award-winning watercolorist, graphic designer and watercolor painting instructor living in the Middleburg Heights/Berea, Ohio area.
 Her decades of experience in graphic design are rooted in a BFA in advertising and fashion illustration from the University of Kansas.

 Nancy describes her affinity to watercolor by saying that it is her “...favorite medium because of the transparent quality and the unpredictability of the combination of water and paint.”